ewpratten/ewpratten.com/content/blog/2019-11-18-Realtime-robot-code.md

 ---
 layout: page
-title:  "Programming a live robot"
+title: Programming a live robot
-description: "Living on the edge is an understatement"
+description: Living on the edge is an understatement
 date: 2019-11-20
 tags: random frc
 redirect_from:
 - /post/e9gdhj90/
 - /e9gdhj90/
-aliases: [/blog/2019/11/20/realtime-robot-code]
+aliases:
+- /blog/2019/11/20/realtime-robot-code
+- /blog/realtime-robot-code
 ---

 > *"So.. what if we could skip asking for driver inputs, and just have the robot operators control the bot through a commandline interface?"*